Kwandes/monorepo-sandbox/app-sandbox/setup-guide.md

 The NX schematic for jav is imporperly set some of the properties, which have to be adjusted *(groupId, name and corresponding main class)* \
 Check details of this commit (where this line was added) to see what has to be adjusted.

+After this, I've copied over the entire API from [this repository](https://github.com/Kwandes/sonito).
+You can visit it for details on how the api was created. \

+The java-api app requires one environemnt variable, **APP_SANDBOX_JDBC_URL**, which follows a format of `jdbc:mysql://username:password@url:port/app_sandbox?serverTimezone=UTC&characterEncoding=UTF-8`